 Pairs Well With… Being out on the open road

-I found myself booking a private tour experience with an energy guide and healer that assists in reconnecting you with your core self, and helps remove the blocks and debris which cloud our path in life causing us to feel disempowered.
+I found myself booking a private tour experience with an energy guide and healer that assists in reconnecting you with your core self.
+He helps remove the blocks and debris which cloud our path in life, causing us to feel disempowered.
 The retreat I set out on gave me perspective and enlightenment that I never saw coming.
 It caused me to dig deep, get real and be vulnerable.

 What I found, took away and unlocked was so much more than I ever could have imagined.

 If you asked me what I was looking for, I really couldn’t tell you – but I knew it was something.
 The thing is, before coming out here, I already knew I was on the right path.